Hungarian capital offers tests amid vaccine efficacy worries - News Break

 “We think the the more tests we perform, the more societal pressure there is for a third dose,” Kiss said.
 The testing drive will continue next week, and initial results will likely be released next week with the full results expected by the end of the month.

-Hungary was an , due largely to its procurement of jabs from eastern countries like Russia and China, on top of vaccines received through the EU.
+Hungary was an early vaccination leader in the European Union, due largely to its procurement of jabs from eastern countries like Russia and China, on top of vaccines received through the EU.

-It was the first country in the 27-member bloc to approve Russia’s Sputnik V vaccine, and is .
+It was the first country in the 27-member bloc to approve Russia's Sputnik V vaccine, and is the only one to deploy China's Sinopharm.
 More than 5.1 million doses of the jab have been distributed to Hungary, of which it has administered more than 2 million, according to the European Centre for Disease Prevention and Control.

 While government officials insist there is no reason to offer a third dose of the Sinopharm vaccine, critics of the jab - including Budapest's liberal mayor Gergely Karacsony - have cast doubt over its efficacy.

-In announcing the city’s antibody testing campaign in June, Karacsony referred specifically to the Chinese vaccine as the reason for the measure.
-He pointed to other countries like Bahrein and the United Arab Emirates, which have amid efficacy concerns.
+In announcing the city's antibody testing campaign in June, Karacsony referred specifically to the Chinese vaccine as the reason for the measure.
+He pointed to other countries like Bahrein and the United Arab Emirates, which have offered booster shots for some Sinopharm recipients amid efficacy concerns.

 Both Sinopharm and Sinovac, another Chinese company who has produced its own vaccine, said in April that they were looking at whether a booster shot could help better protect against COVID-19.